apache/hertzbeat/home/docs/start/mysql-change.md

     password: 123456
     url: jdbc:h2:./data/hertzbeat;MODE=MYSQL
 ```
-   Specific replacement parameters is as follows and you need to configure account according to the mysql environment:
+   Specific replacement parameters are as follows and you need to configure account according to the mysql environment:
 ```yaml
 spring:
   datasource: